orlandofrancesco21-ops/knowledge-work-plugins/legal/commands/triage-nda.md

 **Application strategy — locate and redline each issue**:

 Search for key phrases from each flagged clause among the document's paragraphs.
 Match using substring search across `para.text`.
-For each issue:
+For each issue, use the redline positions from the `nda-triage` skill to determine the replacement language:

 - **Text to replace** (e.g., overbroad language, wrong term duration): use `replace_text_in_para_with_tracked_change(para, old_text, new_text)`
 - **Missing provision to insert** (e.g., missing carveout, missing IAC retention clause): use `add_tracked_insertion_after_para(nearest_para, suggested_text)` to insert the new language as a tracked insertion immediately after the most relevant existing paragraph